-The Sussex Centre for Folklore, Fairy Tales and Fantasy hosts the FOLKTALES mailing list.
+The Chichester Centre for Fairy Tales, Fantasy and Speculative Fiction hosts the FOLKTALES mailing list.
 This list is used to facilitate interdisciplinary discussion of folktales, fairy tales and fantasy literature.
 Contributions may include research enquiries as well information about relevant publications and events.

 What is the list for?

 The FOLKTALES list is used to facilitate interdisciplinary discussion of folktales, fairy tales and fantasy literature.
 Contributions may include:

 To join the list, please go to: http://www.jiscmail.ac.uk/lists/FOLKTALES.html